VladyslavSynytskyi/Quidditch_cup_simulation/README.md

 # Quidditch Cup Simulation

 This project provides a simple command-line simulation of Quidditch matches and tournaments written in Python.
-You can create teams, manage players, run individual matches, or stage full tournaments with randomly generated countries.
+You can create teams, manage players, run individual matches, or stage full tournaments with either Hogwarts houses or randomly selected countries.

 ## Features